dataesr/bso-publications/doc/bso.md

 In the figure 25, for each observation date and by publication year, the rate of scientific publications in France that are available in an open archive.
 Each line represents the rates observed for an observation date and each rate is expressed as a function of the volume of publications published in the year observed.
 We observe that, for publications released during a given year, the availability rates in an open archive progresses from one observation year to the next.
 This is due to the fact that authors of publications progressively proceed to deposit them in an open archive, in particular when embargoes imposed by publishers have expired.
-Thus, between 2018 and 2021, the rate of publications published in 2017 that are available in an open archive has increased from 27% to 38%.
+Thus, between 2018 and 2021, the rate of publications released in 2017 that are available in an open archive has increased from 27% to 38%.

 ![Evolution of the rate of scientific publications in France available in an open archive, by observation date](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_repo_2.png){ width=600 }